ruby-next/ruby-next/README.md

 In the rewrite mode, we apply changes to the source code itself, thus, keeping the original formatting of the unaffected code (in a similar way to RuboCop's autocorrect feature).

-By default, we use the AST mode.
-That could likely change in the future when we collect enough feedback on the rewrite mode and fix potential bugs.

 The main benefit of the rewrite mode is that it preserves the original code line numbers and layout, which is especially useful in debugging.

+By default, we use the rewrite mode.
+If you found a bug with rewrite mode which is not reproducible in the AST mode, please, let us know.

 You can change the transpiler mode:

 - From code by setting `RubyNext::Language.mode = :ast` or `RubyNext::Language.mode = :rewrite`.
-- Via environmental variable `RUBY_NEXT_TRANSPILE_MODE=rewrite`.
+- Via environmental variable `RUBY_NEXT_TRANSPILE_MODE=ast`.
 - Via CLI option ([see below](#cli)).

 **NOTE:** For the time being, Unparser doesn't support Ruby 3.0 AST nodes, so we always use rewrite mode in Ruby 3.0+.